 Fife Council website: The Fife Council website https://www.fife.gov.uk/ has a lot of information and easy to use features for members of the public to report issues that don’t require the intervention of a Councillor or a BCC member.

-ASB: There is a form on the Fife Council website to report antisocial behaviour, vandalism and graffiti: https://www.fife.gov.uk/kb/docs/articles/community-life2/safer-communities/antisocial-behaviour
+There is also a form on the Fife Council website to report antisocial behaviour, vandalism and graffiti: https://www.fife.gov.uk/kb/docs/articles/community-life2/safer-communities/antisocial-behaviour